Best Rat Block Baits for Home Use – Complete Buyer’s Guide

 When to Call a Professional Pest Control Company

-If you feel unsure about bait placement or safety, it’s smart to call a licensed pest control professional.
+If you feel unsure about bait placement or safety, it’s best to call a licensed pest control professional.
 This is especially important for homes with children, pets, or repeated infestations.

 Professionals can: